 Genetically diverse breeding lines are required for a successful variety development program.
 The maintenance of several acres of hop selections from around the world ensures access to various combinations of traits.
 Skilled plant breeders evaluate the genetic profile of potential parents when selecting candidates for a natural cross, hoping some of the seedlings will exhibit desirable traits from each parent.
 One cross may yield hundreds of seeds, each containing a slightly different genetic combination.
-Only a small percentage may exhibit the desired traits.
+Only a small percentage may exhibit the desired traits and potential for commercial population.